Unilever appoints Andersen as new chairman, replacing Marijn Dekkers

 The company has changed internal leadership of the category twice in the last two years, but sales in the business that makes Hellmann’s mayonnaise and Magnum ice-cream still remain muted in contrast to Unilever’s other two units Beauty and Personal care and Home Care.

-Andersen, 61, joined Unilever after heading some of Europe’s biggest companies during his career, including shipping giant AP Moller Maersk A/S and brewer Carlsberg A/S.
+Andersen, 61, joined Unilever after heading some of Europe’s biggest companies during his career, including shipping giant AP Moller Maersk A/S (MAERSKb.CO) and brewer Carlsberg A/S (CARLb.CO).

 At Maersk, where he served as CEO between 2007 and 2016, he was credited with bringing customer centricity and exceeding international growth targets, but was ousted after a 34% decline in the stock since his appointment and as the board wanted to steer the old conglomerate in a new direction.